TylerKnvpp/monomith/src/pages/index.md

         a capsule.
     - image: /img/group-1.png
       text: >
-        Whether you have started your journey, or still need to find your path, THE PATH will help you get on your way and stay on your way.
+        THE PATH will help you find your inner five mentors.
     - image: /img/group-2.png
       text: >-
         1. MAIN ENGINES START ----- a pre-workout mix that won't leave you